-Close to 2% of Americans have been infected with the hepatitis C virus, with 2.7 million having a chronic infection.
+Each year, about 17,000 Americans become infected with the hepatitis C virus.
+2.7 to 3.9 million Americans have a chronic infection.
 The hepatitis C virus is one of the most common causes of long-lasting liver disease in the U.S.

 There are several ways to get infected with hepatitis C, including: